Denis-Herdt/Homeautomation/README.md

 ### OpenHAB

-OpenHAB is based on Java and is running on port 8080
+OpenHAB requires Java and is running on port 8080 by default

 * Clone the GIT-repository as normal user
 * Make the start-script executable